rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 massives audiences on modern massive social networks.

 Gray hat social media automation is not an easy thing to do in the post-Cambridge Analytica world, but may provide something like a cheat code to those trying to make money online.
-Gray hat automation attempts to turn the tables against Big Social by exploiting the very state of manipulative data-driven hyperreality that the Zuckerbergs of the world have created.
+The idea is to turn the tables against Big Social by exploiting the very state of manipulative data-driven hyperreality that the Zuckerbergs of the world have created.

 Like in object-orient programming, there are patterns - abstract principles of doing things that keep popping up when one